 That was pretty great for a while.
 But over time, I became uninterested in this type of business.

 After a while of posting these affiliate links, the click through rates sort of tail off.

 And you’ll find yourself having to deal with advertisers a lot.
 The returns on my time just weren’t adding up.

 I’d rather just make a recommendation without going through all the hassle of getting affiliates involved.

-There are a lot of people who make a lot of money on affiliates.
+Lots of websites make money online through affiliates.
 They can do it in a variety of ways.
 One, they can write content and add links, like I did.
 Other times, they can set up landing pages, capture traffic and divert it.
 It can get very complex.

 One other really important thing to keep in mind is that affiliates can change their rules on the fly.
 They can change their commissions whenever they want.
 If they do that quickly, it can be tough for you to make adjustments.

-Now, my favorite business model model: selling something you create.
+Now, my favorite way a website can make money: selling something you create.
 Typically these are information products, like a video course.

-The video courses that we create for I Will Teach You To Be Rich, Zero To Launch, and several other properties we have take a long time to produce.
+The video courses that we create for I Will Teach You To Be Rich and several other properties we have take a long time to produce.
 We spend tons of time researching them, outlining them, testing them, recording them, and designing them.
 But once we’re ready, we can release them to the world.
 And when we do, we keep all of the profits.